Dinosaur Atlas (North and South America edition)

 From giant sauropods and horned dinosaurs, to duckbills and ferocious theropods, kids will discover how the dinosaurs evolved, what they looked like and how they hunted.
-Plus, we've included the latest finds and theories.
+Plus, we've included the latest finds and most up-to-date theories.

 Created in consultation with Dr David Button, a dinosaur expert at the North Carolina Museum of Natural Sciences, and featuring iconic illustrations by James Gilleard.